 When you contact us, we will discuss with you what your wishes are in relation to the collection of the person’s body.
 Whilst many opt for the person to be collected from home immediately, you may choose to have the person who has died to remain with you.
-Furthermore, you may wish for the body brought to Full Circle Funerals for cleaning and dressing, and then be returned to your home prior to the funeral service.
-Whatever you choose, we suggest you do contact us and we can provide support as you may need it.
+You may also wish for the person to be brought to Full Circle Funerals for washing and dressing, and then be returned to your home prior to the funeral service.
+Whatever you choose, please contact us so we can provide support as and when you may need it.

 You may wish for the person who has died to be dressed in their own clothing, in comfortable clothes, full suit or their favourite outfit.
 Alternatively you may wish for them to remain in the clothes they died in or we could provide a gown.

 We believe it is important you know that you can be involved in washing and dressing the person that has died if it is what you want.
 Some people find this meaningful, especially if they were providing personal care for the person towards the end of their life.